fer3852/reMarkableSign/README.md

 ## Usage
 For instructions on how to use reMarkable Sign, please refer to [the manual](reMarkableSign_Manual.pdf) (also included with the download).

+## License
+This project is released under the [MIT License](LICENSE).
+You're free to use it both privately and commercially.
+To make preview images of downloaded files, the [PDFium viewer](https://github.com/pvginkel/PdfiumViewer/blob/master/LICENSE) is used.
+See its own page for its license.